Mwantap/Mwantap/README.md

 - 👋 Hi, I’m @Mwantap
 - 👀 I’m interested in making a game
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning back-end and front-end web development
 - 💞️ I’m looking to collaborate on whatsapp, facebook, or any other platforms
 - 📫 How to reach me?
 Just contact me using whatsapp
 - 😄 Pronouns: He/him